practicaldsc/study/problems/disc08/fa21-final-q05.md

 # BEGIN PROB

-<i>Source: [Fall 2021 Final Exam](../fa21-final/index.html), Problem 5</i>

-Suppose we have a dataset of $n$ houses that were recently sold in the San Diego area.
+Suppose we have a dataset of $n$ houses that were recently sold in the Ann Arbor area.
 For each house, we have its square footage and most recent sale price.
 The correlation between square footage and price is $r$.

 # BEGIN SUBPROB